raduschirliu/job-hunter-ats/README.md

 If you are updating the models/database schema, make sure to communicate with anyone else that is working on the database models, since working on multiple migrations simutaneously can cause requirement conflicts (and worse, these requirement conflicts do not show up as merge conflicts)

+Some notes about Migrations:
+- If you want a behaviour upon deletion other than Cascading deletion, then you need to manually go into the migration and change the "onDelete: ReferentialAction.*" to appropriate action

 **Instructions for hitting API Endpoints:**
 1. Download the Postman Desktop App